Hi RSP friends,

 Since our temporary closure, we have made multiple changes to ensure that our customers can support us safely and without hassle including free U.S. shipping, free local Brooklyn delivery, and free curbside pick-up.
 We also understand the desire to support our loved ones even when we cannot be there physically.
 We started packing Because I Care Boxes as a way to send love and comfort to those too far away for a hug.

 So much of what we've felt during this time is helplessness.
 Through much of the emotional roller coaster and after gathering our selves, we wanted to be part of the solution as much as possible.
-We have donated over $500 to Direct Relief, a 501(c)(3) non-profit organization that provides personal protective equipment and essential medical items to healthcare workers combating COVID-19.
-With the help of our sustainable brand partner, Good Krama, we are also offering affordable non-medical grade, reusable, cotton zero waste face masks to our community and are giving our profit from the masks to Direct Relief.
+With the help of our sustainable brand partner, Good Krama, we are also offering affordable non-medical grade, reusable, cotton zero waste face masks to our community.
+With the help of your mask orders, we have donated almost $900 to Direct Relief to help provide PPE for front line workers between March and May 2020.
+Your mask orders from June and July 2020 will go toward our own COVID-19 Support Fund and help us reopen our Brooklyn shop!
+We sincerely appreciate all your support!

 During this time, our online community has truly become our lifeline.
 Every order we send out is packed with so much gratitude.
 Whether you are a frontline worker, a mom working at home with kids, a single gal living alone, or just anyone, we know how difficult this time is.
 We wish we would give each one of you a giant hug.